micropython/micropython/docs/wipy/tutorial/repl.rst

 In the above, you should not type in the ``>>>`` characters.
 They are there to indicate that you should type the text after it at the prompt.
-In the end, once you have entered the text ``print("hello pyboard!")`` and pressed Enter, the output on your screen should look like it does above.
+In the end, once you have entered the text ``print("hello WiPy!")`` and pressed Enter, the output on your screen should look like it does above.

-If you already know some python you can now try some basic commands here.
+If you already know some Python you can now try some basic commands here.

 If any of this is not working you can try either a hard reset or a soft reset;
 see below.